Disability pensions and work ability

 In recent years, the development has fluctuated.
 In 2018 and 2019, the incidence of disability retirement in Finland increased, mainly because of the growth in the incidence of disability retirement due to mental disorders.
 In 2020 and 2021, on the other hand, the incidence of disability retirement strongly decreased.
 This was probably because of the corona pandemic.
 Since then, the incidence of disability retirement has increased slightly again.

 Disability retirement has declined particularly among the over-55-year-olds.
-Among those aged 60 or over, the incidence of disability retirement has increased, mainly because of the rising number of people drawing a partial disability pension.
+Among those aged 60 or over, the incidence of disability retirement has increased, mainly because drawing a partial disability pension has become increasingly common.
+However, younger age groups are seeing a decline in the transition to partial disability pensions.
+The rising retirement age for the old-age pension is expected to increase the transition to disability pensions among the oldest working-age individuals.

 The share of women receiving a disability pension has increased.
 At the beginning of the century, the incidence of disability retirement was higher among men than women, but currently, a clear majority of new disability pensioners are women.